ORCID/ORCID-Source/orcid-api-web/PREDEFINED_SCOPES.md

 | /orcid-profile/read-limited             |

 ### Grant Read Wizard
-When the user claims a profile said user will get propmted for read acces if the clients also oringiated the file.
+When the user claims a profile said user will get prompted for read access if the clients originated the record.

-For grant-read-wizard common assciated scopes
+For grant-read-wizard common associated scopes

 | predefined_client_redirect_scope |
 |----------------------------------|